What is in this leaflet

 APO-TEMAZEPAM comes in one tablet strength.

-- APO-TEMAZEPAM 10 mg tablets are orange, round, biconvex tablets, with stylised “S” on one side and plain on the other side.
+APO-TEMAZEPAM 10 mg tablets are white, round, biconvex tablets, with stylised “S” on one side and plain on the other side.
 The tablets come in blister packs of 25.

 The active ingredient in APO-TEMAZEPAM is temazepam.